 Governance can be equally rigid.
 Decision rights sit with functional heads, while analytics teams provide recommendations but rarely execute.
 This keeps accountability clear but also slows reaction time.
 The result is a reactive posture, solving today’s problems instead of engineering them out of tomorrow’s system.

 Trade-offs that once lurked in the background become explicit.
-Every choice can be tested against the same criteria.
+Every choice can be tested against the same criteria, making trade-offs transparent and testable against shared criteria.
 Which option sustains service without overspending?
 Which protects margins without starving growth?
 Which keeps working capital lean without leaving shelves bare?

 Decision rights become more fluid.
 AI agents take on low-risk, high-speed actions where data is clean and consequences containable.
 Humans stay firmly in the loop for the complex calls, where context, creativity, or strategic nuance matter most.
 The result is a partnership: machines for speed, people for judgment.